Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

-Passing `ctx` as a parameter is safe and reliable.
-The variable is scoped to this method.
-Any programmer can see where it is defined and decide how they will provide it.
+Passing `ctx` as a parameter is safe and reliable, the variable is scoped to this method, any programmer can see where it is defined and decide how they will provide it.

 <!-- > -->